ima-eky/ADHD-Support-Extension/README.md

-# ADHD Companion Widget
+# ADHD Companion Extension

 ## Description
 ADHD Companion Widget is a tool designed to support individuals with Attention-Deficit/Hyperactivity Disorder (ADHD) by leveraging generative AI and user-centered design principles.
-This widget integrates various features such as task management, distraction reduction, and customization options to enhance focus and productivity in daily life.
+This extension/widget integrates various features such as task management, distraction reduction, and customization options to enhance focus and productivity in daily life.

 ## Table of Contents
 - [Installation Instructions](#installation-instructions)